Let's go ... back to Almelo.

 This fietstocht picks up where the last one left off--cut short due to storms.
 I would like to see more of the fabled Twente region, which comprises central eastern Netherlands bordering Germany.
 Today I'll travel to Denekamp, in northeastern Twente, right by the German town of Nordhorn, mostly via the Almelo-Nordhorn canal.
 Built in the 19th century it turned out unfortunately to be a 'mistake,' since by the time they were done (1904), the freighters were too big to use it.
 They gave up on it in 1960.
 I know I traversed this canal on a previous journey, thinking it would be fun to follow it.
 Now I'll do that.

 From Denekamp I'll head south to Twente's main city, Enschede, a university town.
 This should give me a good overview of the area that Martin, my vriend op de fiets in Nijmegen last year, enthusiastically described as a "great garden."
 Today, Thursday, is overcast but it is due to clear up and warm up over the weekend.
 I have nothing else to do.
-It is mid-summer and Holland and I have a bicycle.
+It is mid-summer in Holland and I have a bicycle.

 (original date of this entry: Aug 4, 2016)